 NOTE: The Music Faculty reserves the right to meet with or review any music major at any time during their enrollment at Viterbo University.

 12. Student Music Organizations

 SNATS (Student National Association of Teachers of Singing)

 The Music Department currently has a student NATS chapter (SNATS).
-Please see the department chair or Toni Groshek for more information.
+Please see the department chair for more information.